negotiate-merge/rotadyne-fluid-net/README.md

 - [X] Figure out how to get react to periodically retrieve data from the flask-mqtt endpoint

 ## Notes
+IMPORTANT - I inadvertantly created a DOS on the end node by making changes to the react app that would send downlinks everytime the useEffect fucntion ran.
+This was due to onClick calling the function directly instead of as an arguement to an anonymous function thereby making it a handler or something. will need to look in to this, moral of the story though, be absolutely sure that your program does not spam the end node as it will easily be overwhelmed particularly if confirmed downlinks are used.

 Youtube [tutorial](https://www.youtube.com/watch?v=YyuyqPVQNrs) detailing how to set map theme to dark mode or in our case aubergine.
 React front end with flask back end, follow [this tutorial.](https://www.youtube.com/watch?v=7LNl2JlZKHA)